mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-11-04-pedroloo-portrait.md

 ---
-layout: work
+layout: media
 title: "Remember kids, always wear your safety belt"
-description: "PaperFaces portrait of @pedroloo drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @pedroloo drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-pedroloo-twitter-lg.jpg
   thumb: paperfaces-pedroloo-twitter-150.jpg